Achieve your business goals faster by unlocking our Salesforce Cloud Services.

-An account record named as Burlington Textiles in apex will be referred using an sObject, like this:
+An account record named Burlington Textiles in Apex will be referred to using a sObject, like this:

 Account acc = new Account(Name=’Disney’);